 by an International Registration

-(1) [Notification] Where, in accordance with Article 4bis(2) of the Agreement or Article 4bis(2) of the Protocol, the Office of a designated Contracting Party has taken note in its Register, following a request made direct by the holder with that Office, that a national or a regional registration has been replaced by an international registration, that Office shall notify the International Bureau accordingly.
-Such notification shall indicate
+(1) [Presentation of a Request for an Office to Take Note of Replacement] A request for the Office of a designated Contracting Party to take note in its Register that a national or a regional registration has been replaced by an international registration shall be presented by the holder to the International Bureau on the relevant official form, in one copy, and shall indicate

 (i) the number of the international registration concerned,

+(ii) the Contracting Party where replacement has occurred,

-(ii) where the replacement concerns only one or some of the goods and services listed in the international registration, those goods and services, and
+(iii) where replacement concerns only one or some of the goods and services listed in the international registration, those goods and services, and

-(iii) the filing date and number, the registration date and number, and, if any, the priority date of the national or regional registration which has been replaced by the international registration.
+(iv) the filing date and number, the registration date and number, and, if any, the priority date of the national or regional registration which has been replaced by the international registration.

-The notification may also include information relating to any other rights acquired by virtue of that national or regional registration, in a form agreed between the International Bureau and the Office concerned.
+The request may also include information relating to any other rights acquired by virtue of that national or regional registration.

-(2) [Recording] (a) The International Bureau shall record the indications notified under paragraph (1) in the International Register and shall inform the holder accordingly.
+(2) [Recording and Notification of a Request for an Office to Take Note of Replacement] (a) The International Bureau shall record the indications provided under paragraph (1) in the International Register and shall notify the Office of the designated Contracting Party concerned and the holder.

-(b) The indications notified under paragraph (1) shall be recorded as of the date of receipt by the International Bureau of a notification complying with the applicable requirements.
+(b) The indications provided under paragraph (1) shall be recorded as of the date of receipt by the International Bureau of a request complying with the applicable requirements.

+(3) [Notification Following the Recording of a Request for an Office to Take Note of Replacement] (a) The Office of a Contracting Party notified under paragraph (2) shall send to the International Bureau

+(i) a notification to the effect that it has taken note of replacement in its Register; or,

+(ii) where replacement concerns only one or some of the goods and services listed in the international registration, a notification to the effect that it has taken note of replacement listing those goods and services; or,

+(iii) a notification indicating that it cannot take note of replacement in its Register and stating the reasons why it cannot do so.

+(b) The International Bureau shall record any notification received under this paragraph, inform the holder accordingly and transmit a copy of the notification to the holder.

 […]